subfuzion/voting-app/README.md

 This app is based on the original [Docker](https://docker.com) [Example Voting App](https://github.com/dockersamples/example-voting-app).

-For more information, please see the [wiki](https://github.com/subfuzion/voting-app/wiki).
+For an orientation, see this [presentation](http://bit.ly/voting-app-with-docker).

 ## License